 I realize that this isn’t the most exciting topic out there.
 Actually, it’s probably one of the least exciting things you can discuss (unless you’re one of those people who likes this kind of thing).
-Unfortunately, keeping house in your marketing automation (MA) system is a necessary evil.
+But keeping house in your marketing platform is a necessary evil.
 Without an effective way of organizing your content and data, you risk not being able to find what you need when you need it.

-Of course, it’s easiest to implement an organization system when you first move to an MA platform, but it’s not impossible to do if you’re already established – it just takes more time to retroactively organize everything.
+Of course, it’s easiest to implement an organization system when you first move to a new marketing platform, but it’s not impossible to do if you’re already established – it just takes more time to retroactively organize everything.
 Below are five of the most important things you can do to keep your system organized.